aliendro/aliendro/README.md

 ⚡ *I'm a front-end developer specialized in React and Typescript.*
 🌱 *Currently learning [Remix](https://remix.run/).*
 🔭 *Looking forward to contribute to open-source projects.*
-🐈 *Fun fact: I have two cats: Tom & Lana.* 🐈
+🐈 *Fun fact: I have two cats, Tom & Lana.* 🐈

 #### About me